Outbound Direct Delivery

 Introduction

-Zivver messages to external recipients will usually be delivered securely.
-Meaning the content and attachments of the message remain on the Zivver platform, and the recipient gets a notification email to open the secure message on the Zivver platform.
-This can pose a challenge for receiving inboxes where the message is needed directly in the inbox.
-For instance when there is an automated process to handle the incoming messages.
+A Zivver message sent to a recipient without a Zivver account is delivered as a notification email.
+This means that the content and attachments of the message remain encrypted on the Zivver platform, while the recipient’s inbox receives a notification email to open the secure message on the Zivver platform.
+In some cases this can be problematic, for instance when there is an automated process to handle incoming messages.

 Solution

-With Outbound Direct Delivery (ODD), Zivver messages to specified domains will be delivered directly to the inbox.
-Prerequisites for ODD is that the receiving mail server adheres to certain security measures, such as TLS 1.2 or higher, and a certificate from a trusted authority (PKIX certificate).
-Should the receiving mail server fail for these security checks, Zivver will fall back to sending a notification message.
+With Outbound Direct Delivery (ODD), Zivver messages to specified domains are delivered directly to the inbox.
+A prerequisite for ODD is that the receiving mail server adheres to certain security measures, such as TLS 1.2 or higher and a certificate from a trusted authority (PKIX certificate).
+If the receiving mail server fails these security checks, Zivver will fall back to sending a notification message.

 Enable Outbound Direct Delivery

-You will need Administrator rights in Zivver (full administrator or policy administrator roles if RBAC is enabled for your organization) in order to enable this feature.
+You need Administrator rights in Zivver (Full admin or Policy admin roles if RBAC is enabled for your organization) in order to enable this feature.

 Important impact

-Directly delivering messages does impact some functionality that is available for regular Zivver messages: - Revoking a message is not possible, and an expiry date will not work for the directly delivered messages. - The read indicator will show the message has been opened directly after sending, as Zivver cannot register when the message is opened within the recipient’s mailbox.
+• The read indicator will show the message as opened immediately after sending, since Zivver cannot register when the message is opened within the recipient’s mailbox.

 • Only entire domains can be set up for direct delivery, not individual recipients.

-• The security level is set to TLS 1.2 or higher, and a certificate from a trusted authority (PKIX certificate).
-This is not configurable to other security standards.
+• The minimum security level for the receiving mail server is TLS 1.2 or higher, and it must have a certificate from a trusted authority (PKIX certificate).